A Lorentzian renormalisation group equation for gauge theories: Symmetries

 we get the modified Slavnov-Taylor identity:

-The only difference from the standard form \eqref{eq:standard mSTI} is in the presence of the Koszul variation of $\Gamma_k$, which arises because here we are considering off-shell functionals; whenever evaluated on a faithful state, the mSTI \eqref{eq:mSTI} reduces to the one known in the literature \eqref{eq:standard mSTI}.
+The two differences from the standard form \eqref{eq:standard mSTI} are the presence of the Koszul variation of $\Gamma_k$, which arises because here we are considering off-shell functionals and the presence of the anomaly term.
+Whenever evaluated on a faithful state and in the absence of anomalies, the mSTI \eqref{eq:mSTI} reduces to the one known in the literature \eqref{eq:standard mSTI}.